openebs/openebs/contribute/process/oep-template.md

 ### Implementation Details/Notes/Constraints [optional]

 What are the caveats to the implementation?
-What are some important details that didn't come across above.
+What are some important details that didn't come across above?
-Go in to as much detail as necessary here.
+Go into as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.

 ### Risks and Mitigations

-What are the risks of this proposal and how do we mitigate.
+What are the risks of this proposal and how do we mitigate them.
 Think broadly.
 For example, consider both security and how this will impact the larger kubernetes ecosystem.